-R.H.Whittaker (1953)
+Climax - pattern hypothesis proposed by R.H.Whittaker in 1953.

-On the basis of community gradient analysis, the communities at a particular place are in accordance with all the factors of environment.
+On the basis of community gradient analysis, the communities at a particular place are in accordance with

 In this area vegetation can be divided into smaller basic units.

 According to the hypothesis there is only one community that changes according to soil, slope and other habitat factors.